 - 1. Your defined benefit membership category.
 This is found on your most recent Member Statement. - 2.
-The NTC % applicable to your defined benefit category is:

-- Category PEGS:1 (Executives) 12.0%- Category PEGS:2 (Staff) 10.8%.
+The NTC% applicable to your defined benefit category is: - Category PEGS:1 (Executives) 12.0% - Category PEGS:2 (Staff) - 3.
+Your member contribution rate, which depends on your category and whether you make these contributions from pre-tax or post-tax salary.